 If you have a question about WP Courses or want to report a bug, let us know.

-We’ll do our best to get back to you within 24 hours.
+We’ll do our best to get back to you within 24 hours from Monday to Friday.

 If the plugin does not work as intended, the following options often solve the issue, or at least offer a starting point for us to debug the issue.
 Depending on your setup, consider making a backup before performing the changes below or perform them on your staging environment.